From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

 This paper demonstrates that \textit{behavioral traits}—archetypal dispositions regulating amplification, contribution, and interaction tendencies—are essential for enabling generative agents in GABM simulations to reproduce the diversity and dynamics of real social media ecosystems.
-Our findings establish four key contributions: behavioral traits prevent the collapse into uniform content generation, sustaining heterogeneous, profile-consistent participation patterns \textbf{(RQ1)}; enable realistic content propagation through the interplay of amplification- and interaction-oriented profiles \textbf{(RQ2)}; shape distinct structural roles, with amplification-oriented agents dominating re-sharing networks and interaction-oriented agents leading engagement networks \textbf{(RQ3)}; and successfully reproduce network structures observed in real-world communities \textbf{(RQ4)}.
+Our findings establish four key contributions: behavioral traits prevent the collapse into uniform content generation, sustaining heterogeneous, profile-consistent participation patterns \textbf{(RQ1)}; enable realistic content propagation through the interplay of amplification- and interaction-oriented profiles \textbf{(RQ2)}; shape distinct structural roles, with amplification-oriented agents dominating re-sharing networks and interaction-oriented agents leading interaction networks \textbf{(RQ3)}; and successfully reproduce network structures observed in real-world communities \textbf{(RQ4)}.
 These results demonstrate that modeling \textit{how agents act}—not only \textit{who they are}—is necessary for advancing GABM as a tool for studying social media phenomena.

-Like any study, ours has some limitations.
-Our behavioral taxonomy, while empirically grounded, may oversimplify participation diversity and remains static throughout simulations.
-Future work should explore dynamic trait adaptation and validate the framework across multiple platforms and communities to strengthen generalizability.
+{We acknowledge some limitations of our study that point to promising directions for future research.
+Our behavioral taxonomy, while empirically grounded, may oversimplify participation diversity observed on real platforms.
+Moreover, behavioral traits remain static throughout simulations.
+Future work should explore dynamic trait adaptation, allowing agents' behavioral dispositions to shift in response to interaction history and received engagement during the simulation.
+Such adaptive dynamics would bring GABM closer to capturing the evolving nature of real online participation.
+Finally, validating the framework across multiple platforms and communities will be important to strengthen generalizability.}